 Paralegal certificates are tailored to meet the needs of working students and can often be completed in one year.
 Paralegal certificate programs are focused on preparing students to enter careers as paralegals.

 Paralegal diploma programs typically take two years to complete.
 They focus primarily on paralegal studies, though related classes such as computers or writing may be offered to students.
 Paralegals diplomas are available through many career and vocational schools and some universities.
 Some diplomas can be earned online.

 Paralegal degrees combine general education classes with specialized coursework in paralegal studies.
 Students earning a degree typically need four full-time years in which to complete them.
 Graduates earn bachelor’s degrees.

 There is not yet a provincial professional paralegal association in Prince Edward Island.
-Those interested in helping develop the profession can join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP) and the Paralegal Society of Canada (PSC).
+Those interested in helping develop the profession can join one of the two national professional paralegal associations: the Canadian Association of Paralegals (CAP).

 CAP strives to represent paralegals across Canada and as such has membership in the Maritimes.
 One of CAP’s goals is to increase the utilization of paralegals within the legal field.
 It develops professional relationships with law societies and others in the profession to help increase awareness of paralegals.
 CAP members also benefit from scholarships, a job bank, seminars and social opportunities.

 The PSC advocates for both paralegals and consumers.
 One of its main goals is to protect consumers by self-regulating paralegals and demanding high levels of ethics.
 The PSC also works to further the paralegal profession by monitoring legislative activity and advocating for the needs of paralegals with lawmakers.

 In many provinces, large law firms hire many paralegals.
 In an emerging market, large law firms could be good places to approach about paralegal jobs.
 Prince Edward Island’s largest law firms include: